Network Norwich: Turquoise Line – 13 / X13

-Green Line – 14 / 14A / 14B / 15 / 15A / 15B
+Green Line – 14 / 14A / 15 / 15A / 16 / 17

-The Green Line consists of services 14, 15 and 15A.
-Beginning at Wymondham Cross, the routes head east through Hethersett, Norwich city centre, Dussindale where the 14 terminates, Brundall, Blofield, Lingwood where the 15A terminates and Acle where the 15 terminates.
+The Green Line consists of services 14, 14A, 15, 15A, 16 and 17.
+Services 14A, 15(A) and 16 all begin in Silfield, with the 14 beginning at Wymondham Cross, the routes head east through Hethersett, Norwich city centre, Dussindale where the 14 terminates, Brundall, Blofield, Blofield Heath where the 15 terminates, and Lingwood where the 16 terminates.
+Service 14A is a late evening service, beginning in Silfield and following the same route as the 14, through the Wymondham and Hethersett estates, and terminating at Norwich City Centre.
+Services 15A and 16A are early morning services beginning in Silfield, following the same route as the late 14A service, continuing along Yarmouth Road and terminating and Broadland Business Park.

-The routes serve Wymondham Leisure Centre, Hethersett Academy, Norwich railway station, Broadland Business Park, Brundall railway station, Lingwood railway station, Acle railway station.
+The routes serve Wymondham Leisure Centre, Hethersett Academy, Norwich railway station, Broadland Business Park, Brundall railway station, Lingwood railway station.

-The Green Line operates every fifteen minutes between Wymondham and Yarmouth Road during daytimes from Monday to Saturday, every thirty minutes between Norwich city centre, Dussindale and Brundall, and every hour between Brundall, Lingwood and Acle.
+The Green Line operates every fifteen minutes between Wymondham and Yarmouth Road during daytimes from Monday to Saturday, every thirty minutes between Norwich city centre, Dussindale and Brundall, and every hour between Blofield and Lingwood.
 On Sundays and bank holidays, frequencies along all parts of the route are every hour.
 The service was upgraded in November and December 2015, receiving eleven Wright StreetLite Max Single Deck Buses to operate the service.

-Orange Line – 21 / 21A / 22 / 22A
+Orange Line – 21 / 21A

-The Orange Line consists of routes 21, 21A, 22 and 22A.
-The 21 and 21A start at the Norfolk and Norwich University Hospital, whilst the 22 and 22A start at the University of East Anglia, before the routes join together and run east through Bowthorpe and West Earlham to Norwich city centre, before turning north and all terminating in Old Catton at White Woman Lane.
+The Orange Line consists of routes 21 and 21A.
+The 21 and 21A start at the Norfolk and Norwich University Hospital, and run east through Bowthorpe and West Earlham to Norwich city centre, before turning north and terminating in Old Catton at White Woman Lane.

-The routes serve the University of East Anglia, Norwich Research Park, the Norfolk and Norwich University Hospital, Three Score, Chapel Break, Bowthorpe Shopping Centre, Clover Hill, West Earlham shops, Bowthorpe Road, Dereham Road, Anglia Square shopping centre and Old Catton.
+The routes serve the Norwich Research Park, the Norfolk and Norwich University Hospital, Three Score, Chapel Break, Bowthorpe Shopping Centre, Clover Hill, West Earlham shops, Bowthorpe Road, Dereham Road, Anglia Square shopping centre and Old Catton.

 Between Old Catton, the city centre and Bowthorpe, the routes operate every 15 minutes during daytimes Monday to Saturday and up to every 30 minutes during evenings on these days.
 Between Bowthorpe and the university or hospital, the routes operate every 30 minutes at all times.
-21 & 21A services operate hourly on Sundays combining to make an every 30 minute frequency, there is no Sunday service on the 22 and 22A routes to the university.
+21 and 21A services operate hourly on Sundays combining to make a 30-minute frequency.

-The route is served by seven Dennis Tridents with Plaxton President bodies.
+The Orange Line is primarily operated by Orange Line braded Wright StreetDeck buses, however these are slowly being replaced by new Wright StreetDeck Electroliner buses, of which First Eastern Counties are receiving 59.